zyesnazarov/Documents/README.md

 - Specialized database skills like Oracle and SQL Server pay well: Skills related to Oracle and SQL Server command some of the highest median salaries ($96K and $94K, respectively), even though they appear in fewer job postings (~15% each), suggesting that specialized database expertise can yield higher pay.

-- Power BI and Tableau are lucrative analyst tools: Tableau and Power BI are associated with median salaries around $90K.
+-Power BI and Tableau are lucrative analyst tools: Tableau and Power BI are associated with median salaries around $90K.
 However, Power BI is mentioned more frequently in job postings (~20%) compared to Tableau (~15%), suggesting Power BI might be more in demand despite similar earning potential.